 - Appearance— First and foremost, homeowners are drawn to slate because of its beauty.
 There simply isn’t a roofing material on the market that has a classier, more elegant appearance.
 Furthermore, slate roofing offers more choices than most homeowners realise, available in varying sizes and thicknesses, as well as a wide range of colours e.g. gray, green, purple, black & red.

-- Product Guarantee – Welsh Slate (Penrhyn) comes with a 100 year warranty direct from the quarry and with a 20 year workmanship guarantee from us at Heritage Slate Roofing.
+- Product Guarantee – Welsh Slate (Penrhyn) comes with a 100 year warranty direct from the quarry.
 Slate may be slightly more expensive to buy but matched with a life time guarantee it’s a no brainer.

 - Longevity— Slate roofs can and should be routinely built to last at least a century.
 In fact, 150 years is a reasonable expectation of a roof’s longevity if the roof is properly constructed.
 That’s a big plus in an industry where many roofing systems are lucky to last 20 or 30 years before needing replacement.